 A variety of empirical evidence confirms the prediction that binding short sale constraints lead to low returns, although much of the evidence is circumstantial because it is hard to observe the level of short sale constraints for different stocks.
-Looking across stocks, the prediction is that when constraints bind more tightly, subsequent returns will be lower.
-One can test this hypothesis either by finding stocks with higher constraints (if constraints vary across stocks), or finding stocks with higher unexpressed shorting demand (if the demand for shorting varies across stocks).
-The basic idea of looking at shorting demand is that some investors want to short a stock but are impeded by constraints, thus the stock is overpriced.
+One can test this hypothesis by either finding stocks with higher constraints (if constraints vary across stocks), or finding stocks with higher unexpressed shorting demand (if the demand for shorting varies across stocks).
+The basic idea of looking at shorting demand is that some investors want to short a stock but are impeded by constraints, and thus the stock is overpriced.
 If one can estimate the size of this group of investors, one can measure the extent of overpricing.
-In practice measures of shorting constraints and shorting demand tend to be highly correlated, since both are reflecting the same mechanism that constraints prevent informed investors from immediately correcting overpricing.
+In practice, measures of shorting constraints and shorting demand tend to be highly correlated, since both are reflecting the same mechanism that constraints prevent informed investors from immediately correcting overpricing.

-One measure of short sale constraints is the cost of shorting reflected in the stock loan market.
-A variety of recent papers study the market for borrowing stock (D'Avolio (2002), Geczy et al. (2002), Mitchell et al. (2002), Ofek and Richardson (2003), and Reed (2001)), unfortunately using sample periods of short duration.
+The cost of shorting reflected in the stock loan market is one measure of short sale constraints.
+Recent articles examine the market for borrowing stocks (D'Avolio 2002; Geczy, Musto, and Reed 2002; Mitchell, Pulvino, and Stafford 2002; Ofek and Richardson 2003; Reed 2007; Cohen, Diether, and Malloy 2007), unfortunately using sample periods of short duration.
 Jones and Lamont (2002), using a longer sample of shorting costs, show that stocks that are expensive to short or that enter the lending market have high valuations and low subsequent returns.
-Indirect costs of shorting can come from options as in Figlewski and Webb (1993), Sorescu (2000), Lamont and Thaler (2003), Ofek, Richardson, and Whitelaw (2003).
+Indirect costs of shorting can come from options as in Figlewski and Webb (1993), Sorescu (2000), Lamont and Thaler (2003), and Ofek, Richardson, and Whitelaw (2004).

-Proxies for shorting demand include breadth of ownership (Chen, Hong, and Stein (2002)), dispersion of beliefs (Diether, Malloy, and Scherbina, 2002), or the level of short

-Interest (Figlewski (1981), Figlewski and Webb (1993), and Dechow et al. (2001)).
+Proxies for shorting demand include breadth of ownership (Chen, Hong, and Stein 2002), dispersion of beliefs (Diether, Malloy, and Scherbina 2002), or the level of short interest (Figlewski 1981; Figlewski and Webb 1993; Dechow et al. 2001).
 Unfortunately, using short interest as a proxy for shorting demand is problematic, because the quantity of shorting represents the intersection of supply and demand.
 The quantity of shorting should respond to both the cost and benefit of shorting the stock, so that stocks that are very costly to short will have low short interest.
 Stocks that are impossible to short have an infinite shorting cost, yet the level of short interest is zero.
 Lamont and Thaler (2003), for example, examine a sample of technology carve-outs that appear to be overpriced.
 In one case they study, the apparent overpricing and the implied cost of shorting fall over time, while the level of short interest rises.
-Thus short interest can be negatively correlated with shorting demand, overpricing, and shorting costs.
+Thus, short interest can be negatively correlated with shorting demand, overpricing, and shorting costs.
 The problematic nature of short interest leads to weak empirical results.

-E. Reaction to news
+1.5 Reaction to news